sylverb/game-and-watch-retro-go/README.md

 - Sega SG-1000 (sg)
 - Watara Supervision (wsv)

+Supported SNES game _ports_:

+- The Legend of Zelda: A Link to the Past
+- Super Mario World

 ## Table of Contents
 - [NewUI howto](#newui-howto)
   - [**Undocumented 256k BANK used by default**](#undocumented-256k-bank-used-by-default)